AndreiMaikov/OM_shipping--SQL/Readme.md

   [CatalogETL: Updating store data in the DB](#updating_data) <br />
 [Further development](#further_development) <br />
 [Acknowledgements](#acknowledgements) <br />

-The schema mentioned in the title was created as part of a major project aimed at building from scratch some online marketplace (I’ll be referring to this particular online marketplace as just **OM**).

 <a name = "EntireDB"><h2>On the entire OM database</h2></a>